Read more about British History

 Episode Three: Andrea Doria - Wednesday, 10th August

-Launching in the 1950s, this vessel was the envy of other shipping lines and attracted the cream of Hollywood glamour.
+Launching in the 1950s, the Andrea Doria was the envy of other shipping lines and attracted the cream of Hollywood glamour.
 But on her 51st voyage across the Atlantic to America, she never made it.
 How could this vessel with the latest navigation equipment flounder on the high seas?

 Episode Four: Rex - Wednesday, 17th August

 The pride of Mussolini's dictatorship, the Rex broke many records in terms of technical abilities and a new level of luxury at sea.
 Avoiding being turned into a troop ship and hidden in relative safety throughout WWII, why was she still attacked by the Allies?